 INTRODUCTION

-The African nutmeg or calabash nutmeg (Monodora myristica) is a terrestrial and perennial flowering plant that is native to West, central and East Africa extending from Sierra Leone to Benin, Nigeria, Cameroon, the Central African Republic, Uganda, Kenya, DR Congo, Equatorial Guinea, Ghana, Sudan, Tanzania, and Angola (www://en.m.wikipedia.org/wiki/Monodora_myristica#; Keay, 1989).
+The African nutmeg or calabash nutmeg (Monodora myristica) is a terrestrial and perennial flowering plant that is native to West, Central and East Africa extending from Sierra Leone to Benin, Nigeria, Cameroon, the Central African Republic, Uganda, Kenya, DR Congo, Equatorial Guinea, Ghana, Sudan, Tanzania, and Angola (www://en.m.wikipedia.org/wiki/Monodora_myristica#; Keay, 1989).
 It belongs to the custard apple family of flowering plants called Annonaceae and it is widely distributed from Africa to Asia central and South America and Australia (Omobuwajo et al., 2003).
-It grows well in the evergreen forest zone of West Africa and most prevalent in the Southern part of Nigeria (Adegoke and Akinsanyo, 1970).
-Its local names include: “Ehuru or “Ehiri” (Igbo), Ariwo (Yoruba).
+It grows well in the evergreen forest zone of West Africa and is most prevalent in the Southern part of Nigeria (Adegoke and Akinsanyo, 1970).
+Its local names include: “Ehuru or “Ehiri” (Igbo), and Ariwo (Yoruba).
 There are different species such as Jamaica nutmeg, African nutmeg, and Calabash nutmeg.
-It is a medium to large sized tree that grows up to 35m tall.
-It has a simple, alternate leaves that are oblong to elliptical, measuring up to 45 cm long and 20 cm wide.
-The fruit is large and woody berry, globose , measuring about 20 cm in diaemeter that contains numerous seeds in its creamy-white and smelling pulp (https;//www.nparks.gov.sg Flora and Fauna web, 2024).
+It is a medium to large-sized tree that grows up to 35m tall.
+It has simple, alternate leaves that are oblong to elliptical, measuring up to 45 cm long and 20 cm wide.
+The fruit is a large and woody berry, globose , measuring about 20 cm in diameter that contains numerous seeds in its creamy-white and smelling pulp (https;//www.nparks.gov.sg Flora and Fauna web, 2024).
 The fruits and seeds are edible.
-The seeds have a scent similar to the nutmeg (Myristica fragrans) and are used to flavor foods in African and continental cuisines and medicinally to treat headache, digestive problems, stomach ache, as stimulants in medicine and snuff, sores, eye diseases and as insect repellent (wikipedia, 2024; Okafor, 1987; Okigbo, 1977).
-Ethnomedically, M. myristica is used in Ivory Coast to treat hemorrhoids, stomach ache and fibrie pain.
-When pulverized, the kernel is used to prepare pepper soup as stimulant to relieve constipation and control passive uterine hemorrhage in women immediately after child birth (Iwu, 2002; Udeala, 2000; Okafor, 1987).
+The seeds have a scent similar to the nutmeg (Myristica fragrans) and are used to flavor foods in African and continental cuisines and medicinally to treat headaches, digestive problems, stomach ache, as stimulants in medicine and snuff, sores, eye diseases and as an insect repellent (Wikipedia, 2024; Okafor, 1987; Okigbo, 1977).
+Ethnomedically, M. myristica is used in Ivory Coast to treat hemorrhoids, stomach aches and fibroid pain.
+When pulverized, the kernel is used to prepare pepper soup as a stimulant to relieve constipation and control passive uterine hemorrhage in women immediately after childbirth (Iwu, 2002; Udeala, 2000; Okafor, 1987).
 Phytochemical studies of M. myristica seeds have shown that it is rich in alkaloids, glycosides, flavonoids, tannins, saponin and steroids (Ekeanyanwu et al., 2012; Uheghu et al., 2011; Adegoke et al., 1968;).

 Due to the aforementioned uses and benefits of African nutmeg to human and farm animals as mentioned in the literature, this study hereby evaluated the nutritional values or chemical composition of African nutmeg seed meal in terms of its proximate and selected vitamins, minerals, amino acids and phytochemical contents.